zweedao/IDD-Fa19-Final/README.md

 [Click here to watch Self-balancing Robot video](https://youtu.be/pT9M0uZvIQ8)

 ## 4. How it's done
 The robot is auto-balanced using an algorithm called PID controller.
-This basically sets motor speed based on the deviation of the robot from the balanced position.
+This basically sets motors' speed based on the deviation of the robot from the balanced position.
+The higher the deviation, the faster the motors run to counter the fall.

 ![PID controller for self-balancing](/PID_self_balance.png)